jpfutalef/DynamicStochasticElectricVRP/README.md

 ```

 #### Relevant optional arguments
+``--variant`` sets the E-VRP variant the optimizer solves during the
+pre-operation and online stages.
+Choose one of the following
+integers (Default: 1):

+- 1: deterministic
+- 2: deterministic + waiting times
+- 3: linear stochastic

 ``--optimize`` if passed, it enables OnGA during the online stage.

 ``--preop_repetitions [N]`` number of pre-operation runs.
 Yields N